 A former staff journalist on The Sydney Morning Herald, The Australian and Vogue Australia, her work has been published in titles as diverse as The Independent, The Observer and The Telegraph newspapers in the UK, USA’s Marie Claire magazine and Reader’s Digest worldwide.
 Documentaries she has worked on have won awards internationally, with one screening in over 200 countries on the same day.

-A Singular Vision: Harry Seidler was shortlisted for the 2015 National Biography Awards – Australia’s pre-eminent prize for biographical writing and memoir – and the Australian Book Design Awards.
+Daffodil – Biography of a Flower won the 2016 Alex Buzo Shortlist Prize as a finalist for the NIB: Waverley Library Award for Literature which celebrates excellence in research.
+A Singular Vision: Harry Seidler was shortlisted for the 2015 National Biography Awards, Australia’s pre-eminent prize for biographical writing and memoir, and the Australian Book Design Awards.
 In 2013 Helen was shortlisted for the Hazel Rowley Literary Fellowship and the Myer Biographical Stipend.
-Following the publication of David Jones’ 175 Years she was longlisted for The Nib: Waverley Library Award for Literature which celebrates excellence in research.
+Following the publication of David Jones’ 175 Years she was longlisted for The Nib: Waverley Library Award for Literature.

 Follow Helen on Facebook by pressing the link HERE